-Since 2013, we have closed various acquisitions including Innovations in Motion Inc. in August 2013, Multipay S.A. in April 2015 and FIN Holdings Inc. in February 2016.
+Since 2013, we have closed various acquisitions.
 We may also pursue select acquisitions in the future.
 The success of our future growth strategy will depend on our ability to integrate our existing operations together with the operations of our acquisitions that we have closed to date as well as any future acquisition of which none are planned at this date.
 Integrating the operations of our existing operations with our past or future acquisitions, including anticipated cost savings and additional revenue opportunities, involves a number of challenges.
 The failure to meet these integration challenges could seriously harm our results of operations and the market price of our shares may decline as a result.
 Realizing the benefits of our past or future acquisition will depend in part on the integration of intellectual property, products, operations, personnel and sales force and the completion of assignments of current and past contracts and rights.
-These integration activities are complex and time-consuming, and we may encounter unexpected difficulties or incur unexpected costs.
+These integration activities are complex and time - consuming, and we may encounter unexpected difficulties or incur unexpected costs.
 We may not successfully integrate the operations of our existing operations, and may not realize the anticipated net reductions in costs and expenses and other benefits and synergies of the acquisition to the extent, or in the timeframe, anticipated.
 In addition to the integration risks, we could face numerous other risks, including, but not limited to, the following: